Here are some frequently asked questions about EHC Flight Academy. Please dont hesitate to get in touch if you can´t find the answer to your question!

 How long does it take to get a private helicopter pilot licence?

-According to the JAR-FCL 2 (Helicopter) requirements, you will need at least 45 hours of approved flight training to qualify for PPL(H).
+According to the Part FCL requirements, you will need at least 45 hours of approved flight training to qualify for PPL(H).
 Based on many years’ experience, we have found that most students need the full 45 hours to achieve a safe, comfortable level of flying skills – and some need more hours.
 If we have a group of several PPL students starting at the same time, it may be possible to arrange intensive weekend courses in PPL theory at Torp Airport.
 We are flexible and always find a solution.

 EHC can tailor flexible arrangements for PPL theoretical teaching and flight training to suit the needs and schedule of the student.
 However, in the interests of training continuity, steady learning progress and lesson retention, we recommend that students do not stretch the process over too long a period.